Chikuzen Nobukuni Koto Roots History:

 becoming NOBUKUNI (later signed) EI-KYO 1429

-Chikuzen Nobukuni is a long line extending from these from Koto times.
+Chikuzen Nobukuni is a long line extending from Koto times.
 The Sengoku labored all sword schools until the Momoyama of robust unification breathed new life into the arts and styles of all of Japan.
-The young masters coming from Ten-sho, such as Horikawa Kunihiro, traveling to Kyoto, would create a new world of strong new styles.
+The young masters coming from Ten-sho, such as Horikawa Kunihiro, traveling to Kyoto, would create a new world of strong new Momoyama styles.

 The "Shinto" sword-period grew directly from Hideyoshi's Momoyama Unification.